vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 }
 ```

-Rule of thumb: **`@Component`-family annotations for classes you own; `@Bean` for anything you don't own or that needs explicit construction logic.** If two beans end up implementing the same interface and Spring can't tell which one you mean, `@Primary` (pick a default) or `@Qualifier` (name the exact one you want at the injection point) resolve the ambiguity — don't leave it to chance.
+Rule of thumb: stereotype annotations for classes you own, `@Bean` for anything you don't own or that needs explicit construction.
+If two beans implement the same interface and Spring can't tell which you mean, `@Primary` (pick a default) or `@Qualifier` (name the exact one) resolve it.

-### Bean scopes: how many instances actually exist?

-By default, a bean is a **singleton** — Spring creates exactly *one* instance of `Car`, and every part of your app that needs a `Car` gets that same instance.
-This has one important consequence: because it's shared across every concurrent HTTP request, a singleton bean must not store per-request data in an instance field — two requests running at the same time would silently overwrite each other's data.
-Keep request-specific data in local variables inside a method, never in a field.

-Less commonly, **prototype** scope gives you a brand-new instance every time one is requested (Spring hands it off but stops managing its full lifecycle after that), and **request scope** ties a bean's lifetime to a single HTTP request.
-Singleton is what you'll use for the vast majority of `@Service`/`@Repository`/`@Component` classes.
+**Scopes.** By default a bean is a **singleton** — one instance, shared by the whole app.
+Because it's shared across concurrent requests, a singleton must never store per-request data in an instance field — two requests would silently overwrite each other.
+Keep request-specific data in local variables inside a method.
+Less commonly, **prototype** scope gives a new instance every time one's requested, and **request** scope ties a bean's life to one HTTP request.
+Singleton is what you'll use almost everywhere.

-### Proxies — why some annotations "stop working" in a specific situation

-Annotations like `@Transactional`, `@Cacheable`, and `@Async` aren't magic keywords the JVM understands — Spring implements them by wrapping your bean in a **proxy**: a stand-in object that intercepts the method call, does its extra behavior (start a transaction, check a cache, run the method on another thread), and *then* calls your real method.

-This matters because of one specific gotcha: the proxy only gets involved when the call comes from *outside* the bean, through the bean reference Spring handed out.
-If a method calls another method on `this` from inside the same class (`this.someAsyncMethod()`), that call never passes through the proxy — it's a plain, direct Java method call — so `@Async`/`@Transactional`/`@Cacheable` on that inner method silently does nothing.
-This is a common real-world bug, not a theoretical one: the fix is to call the annotated method from a *different* bean, so the call genuinely goes through the proxy.
+**Proxies.** Annotations like `@Transactional`, `@Cacheable`, and `@Async` aren't magic keywords — Spring wraps the bean in a **proxy**: a stand-in that intercepts the call, does its extra behavior, then calls your real method.
+The gotcha: the proxy only gets involved on a call from *outside* the bean.
+A self-invocation (`this.someAsyncMethod()`) from inside the same class bypasses the proxy entirely, so the annotation silently does nothing.
+This is a common real bug — the fix is to call the annotated method through a different bean.

-## 9. Auto-Configuration: Spring Boot's Actual Contribution
+## 9. Auto-Configuration

-Everything through section 8 is really just "Spring" (the container, DI, beans).
-Spring **Boot** specifically adds one thing on top: it tries to configure sensible beans *for you*, automatically, based on what you've added to your project — so you write far less setup code than plain Spring required.
+Everything above is really just "Spring" — the container, DI, beans.
+Spring **Boot** adds one thing on top: it tries to configure sensible beans for you automatically, based on what's in your project.

-A **starter** is just a curated bundle of dependencies with a name, so you don't have to hunt down and version-match a dozen libraries by hand. `spring-boot-starter-web` pulls in Spring MVC, JSON handling, request validation, and an embedded server, all at once.

-Once those libraries are on your classpath, **auto-configuration** kicks in and creates the beans a typical app using them would need — but it does this *conditionally*, not unconditionally.
-The actual mechanism is a family of `@Conditional*` annotations sitting on Spring's own internal configuration classes:
+A **starter** is a curated bundle of dependencies with a name — `spring-boot-starter-web` pulls in Spring MVC, JSON handling, validation, and an embedded server all at once.
+Once those libraries are on your classpath, **auto-configuration** creates the beans a typical app would need — conditionally, via a family of `@Conditional*` annotations on Spring's own configuration classes:

 ```java
 @Configuration